ga4gh/vrs/docs/source/appendices/design_decisions.rst

    * nested objects
 * protocol versioning (but not necessarily automatic adaptation)

-Initial versions of the VR logical model were implemented in UML, protobuf, and swagger/OpenAPI, and JSON Schema.
+Initial versions of the VRS logical model were implemented in UML, protobuf, and swagger/OpenAPI, and JSON Schema.
 We have implemented our schema in JSON Schema.
-Nonetheless, it is anticipated that some adopters of the VR logical model may implement the specification in other protocols.
+Nonetheless, it is anticipated that some adopters of the VRS logical model may implement the specification in other protocols.

 .. _dd-digest-serialization: